 Emergency Action Plan (EAP).
-Review and document your Emergency Action Plan (EAP) before taking girls out for any activity and review it with the girls so they too are prepared.
-Think through scenarios of what can go wrong such as an accident, physical injury to a girl, missing girl, sudden illness, or sudden weather or water emergencies.
+Review and document your Emergency Action Plan (EAP) before starting any activity and review it so all are prepared.
+Think through scenarios of what can go wrong such as an accident, physical injury, missing person, sudden illness, or sudden weather or water emergencies.

-Pocket Knives/Jackknives Checkpoints
+Pocket Knife/Jackknife Checkpoints